Board of Directors

 Joey Neugart, Development Committee Chair, is the General Counsel of Singularity University, one of California's first benefit corporations focused on educating, inspiring, and empowering leaders to apply exponential technologies to address humanity's grand challenges.
 Mr. Neugart previously specialized in nonprofit and social enterprise law at the San Francisco boutique of Adler & Colvin, was an adjunct professor at USF, and practiced as a transactional attorney and a member of the Pro Bono Committee at the global law firm of Latham & Watkins LLP.
 While studying law, Mr. Neugart worked at the Political Asylum Project of Austin, spent a summer in Monterrey, Mexico as a Latin American Democracy Fellow, wrote his seminar paper on the Alien Tort Statute, and contributed to an ATS amicus brief as a member of the transnational workers rights clinic.
 Mr. Neugart previously served on the Advancement Committee for the San Francisco-based nonprofit Asylum Access, and is currently a member of Hispanics in Philanthropy and Emerging Practitioners in Philanthropy.
 Mr. Neugart is admitted to the bar in the states of California and Texas and is a solicitor registered with the Law Society of England and Wales.
 Mr. Neugart graduated from Texas A&M University and received his law degree from the University of Texas.

 Jane Rocamora, Audit Committee Chair, Senior Attorney and Clinical Supervisor at the Harvard Immigration and Refugee Clinic of Greater Boston Legal Services, has spent more than two decades litigating civil, criminal, immigration and human rights cases.
 She worked for the UN High Commissioner for Human Rights and the United Nations Development Program in Rwanda investigating genocide and massive human rights violations and collaborating in the efforts to rebuild a decimated judicial system.
 In 2000, Ms. Rocamora was appointed Acting Chief of the Judicial Support Section in Kosovo of the Organization for Security and Cooperation in Europe.
 She was a Co-Founder of the International Criminal Defense Attorneys Association, which originally focused on establishing criminal defense principles and practices at the international criminal tribunals.
-She previously worked with the Coalition on Women's Human Rights in Conflict Situations in Montreal, Canada, which focused on ensuring accountability for gender crimes within prosecutions at the international criminal tribunals.Wilma B. Wallace, Chair, is Vice President and Deputy General Counsel at Gap Inc., a publicly traded, San Francisco based retailer.
-Prior to joining Gap Inc. in 1994, Ms. Wallace practiced with the law firms of Folger & Levin and Orrick, Herrington and Sutcliffe where she focused on commercial, intellectual property, and employment litigation.
-Ms. Wallace now is a member of senior management at Gap Inc. handling a variety of legal and business related issues and serves as the Executive Sponsor of the company's award winning diversity and inclusion programs.
-Ms. Wallace recently served as Gap Inc.'s representative on the Business Leaders Initiative on Human Rights, an international organization of business leaders which promotes human rights.
-She is a Board Member of the Bar Association of San Francisco and is a frequent speaker on law department management and diversity, inclusion, and womens' leadership issues.
-Ms. Wallace is also a Governor appointee to the California Citizens Commission and a member of various professional and community African-American affinity and progressive organizations.
-Ms. Wallace received her undergraduate degree from Brown University and her J.D. from University of Virginia School of Law.
+She previously worked with the Coalition on Women's Human Rights in Conflict Situations in Montreal, Canada, which focused on ensuring accountability for gender crimes within prosecutions at the international criminal tribunals.Wilma B. Wallace, Chair, is Vice President, Global Responsibility, Business and Human Rights at Gap Inc., a publicly traded, San Francisco based retailer.
+Prior to joining Gap Inc. in 1994, Wilma practiced with the law firms of Folger & Levin and Orrick, Herrington and Sutcliffe where she focused on commercial, intellectual property, and employment litigation.
+From 1994-2014.
+Wilma served in a variety of legal and compliance roles for the Company, most recently as the Deputy General Counsel at Gap Inc. before transitioning to her current role overseeing the Company’s Global Business & Human Rights function.
+Wilma serves on the Board of the Bar Association of San Francisco and is a frequent speaker on diversity, inclusion, and women’s' leadership issues.
+Wilma is also a Governor appointee to the California Citizens Commission and a member of various professional and community African-American affinity and progressive organizations.
+Wilma received her undergraduate degree from Brown University and her J.D. from University of Virginia School of Law.